-SICO’s corporate governance framework comprises Board and Committee Charters; the Directors’ Handbook; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; internal and external audits; effective communications and transparent disclosures; and measurement and accountability.
+SICO’s Corporate Governance framework comprises Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; delegated authority limits (DAL); internal and external audit; effective communications and transparent disclosure; and measurement and accountability.

 Code of Business Conduct

 Compliance and Anti-Money Laundering

-As a licensed conventional wholesale bank and listed company, SICO has comprehensive policies and procedures in place to ensure full compliance with the relevant rules and regulations of the Central Bank of Bahrain and the Bahrain Bourse.
+As a licensed conventional wholesale bank and listed company, SICO has in place comprehensive policies and procedures to ensure full compliance with the relevant rules and regulations of the Central Bank of Bahrain and the Bahrain Bourse.
 The Bank has an independent Compliance Unit in keeping with Basel and CBB guidelines.
-The Compliance unit acts as the central coordinator for all matters relating to regulatory reporting and other requirements.
+The Compliance Unit acts as the coordinator for all matters relating to regulatory reporting and other requirements.

 SICO conducts all communications with its stakeholders in a professional, honest, transparent, understandable, accurate, and timely manner.
 Main communication channels include an annual report, corporate website, and regular announcements in the appropriate local media.
 To ensure disclosure of relevant information to all shareholders on a timely basis, the Bank publishes its annual report and the past ten years’ financial statements on the corporate website.

 Remuneration of Board Members and Senior Management, and Fees Paid to External Auditors

 The remuneration paid to Board members and senior management personnel are disclosed in Note 26 to the Consolidated Financial Statements.
 The information on fees paid to External Auditors for audit and other services will be available to the CBB and shareholders upon request, provided such disclosure does not impact the interest of Bank.

 Compliance with the CBB’s High Level Controls Module

 Every conventional bank licensee is expected to comply with rules and guidance mentioned in the High-Level Controls Module issued by the CBB under Rulebook Volume 1.
 Any non-compliance with the HC Module must be explained by disclosures in the annual report to shareholders and the CBB.

 SICO is in compliance with HC Module except for the following: